Writing Instruction for the Age of AI Workshop

 We have delivered this workshop across the world:

-Educators consistently praise the workshop for it’s practical approach to AI.
 “This was the best session I attended at this conference,” said a participant in Austin, TX.
 “So eye-opening and left me with resources I can implement tomorrow.
 I love that you led with the research.”
-A high school English teacher in NE recently shared, “We were literally arguing about almost all of this at a staff meeting just last week.
+A high school English teacher in NE shared, “We were literally arguing about almost all of this at a staff meeting just last week.
 I’m so excited to take this back and share what I learned.”

 These experiences speak to how our workshop can be an important first step in developing AI literacy, ensuring that core writing skills not only survive but thrive in the age of AI.
 Reach out if you’d like more information on bringing our workshop to your school.